 Hardscrabble Hill.
 I could only stop to take pics of the smooth parts.

-The next miles were sprinkled with 80 million ton stone columns, the occasional collarbone-threatening sand wash, dark clouds and conversations w
+The next miles were sprinkled with 80 million ton stone columns, the occasional collarbone-threatening sand wash, dark clouds and conversations with mountain bikers.

 The dead tree that had been trailing me since VA.